sudipbarua/Localization-leveraging-LoRaWAN/README.md

 The proposed approach can improve state-of-the-art location methods by **23%** on the same dataset.

 ---
+### 📉 Estimation Methods (TDoA & Path Loss Models)

+For the classical multilateration techniques, specific estimation methods were employed to solve the systems of non-linear equations.
+TDoA-based position estimation relies on hyperbolic range difference equations 26, which are often solved using non-linear least square estimation 2727, an approach first introduced by Foy28282828.
+This iterative process refines an assumed initial coordinate $(x_0, y_0)$ by minimizing the sum of the squared errors from a residual function292929292929292929.
+The range-based estimations, which use path loss models like the Okumura-Hata model 30and the COST-231 Walfisch-Ikegami model 31, calculate the distance $d$ from the received signal strength32.
+Once the distances are calculated, the final position coordinates are approximated using iterative least-square estimation methods, specifically the Levenberg-Marquardt algorithm33.

+---

 ### 💡 Core Concept: Fingerprinting with Climate Data